Macrometacorp/tutorial-addressbook-restql/README.md

 Once all the node modules have been installed execute `npm start` to start the development server.
 This will start a local development server on `localhost:<some_port>`.

-# 4. How to run app locally
+# 4. On starting the App

 On starting the app, enter valid fabric, tenant, user and password.
 Select the required region.